Why Are Renewable Energy Panels Gaining Ground in Singapore?

 • Engineering and system design

-• Research and development of solar technology
+• Research and development of clean technologies

 • Energy consulting and project management